-the LINK Online Sunday Dec.
+The LINK Online Sunday Dec.
 3, 2017

 Canada has long been pursuing greater trade with China.

-Now with U.S not convinced that it should continue with the North American Free Trade Agreement, there’s more pressure for Canada to improve trade with other nations..
+Now with the U.S. not convinced that it should continue with the North American Free Trade Agreement, there’s more pressure for Canada to improve trade with other nations.

 *